Richrolls/ski-colorado/journals/richard_chong.md

     We worked on getting the distance data from the google maps api.
 After many attempts we were able to get query the 3rd party api and get the data to show on the frontend.
 That was the last big hurdle we had to overcome and everything from now on should be a repeat of an existing feature.

     Looking forward to finally working on a different feature of the website.

+4/19/2023
+    I worked on getting the currently available data to show on the frontend on the profile page.
+I was able to successfully get all the data showing, functionally it is done until we get the comments and favorites working.
+The group is currently working on css/formating for the ResortDetail page and getting the comments to work.
+I started work on favorites.
+I have an idea of how I think it should work, we'll see if it works tomorrow.

+    Looking forward to getting favorites working.